This post will focus on Foreign Key constraints.

-Foreign-key constraints with a
+Foreign-key constraints (look for

 SET CONSTRAINTS sets the behavior of constraint checking within the current transaction.